 In April 2014, we completed an offering of US\$172.5 million in aggregate principal amount of 3.25% convertible senior notes due 2019.
 The notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act and to certain non-U.S. persons in compliance with Regulation S under the Securities Act.
-The notes matured on April 15, 2019.
-All holders of the notes requested the conversion of the notes into our ADSs at a rate of 23.3952 ADSs per US\$1,000 principal amount, which resulted in the issuance of 4,035,664 shares and a cash payment of approximately US\$704 for the fractional shares.
+The notes matured on April 15, 2019 and were converted into our ADSs at a rate of 23.3952 ADSs per US\$1,000 principal amount, which resulted in the issuance of 4,035,664 shares and a cash payment of approximately US\$704 for the fractional shares.